24+ Cool 3D Printing Projects for Engineers

 If you’re a dedicated engineer, you’ve probably already either learned or figured that it is possible to make turbines with a 3D printer.
 As you can see in our article here, wind turbines, both decorative and functional, are possible to 3D print.

-While you can make wind turbines that are purely for aesthetic purposes, like a more complicated pinwheel, you probably aren’t here for that.
+While you can make wind turbines that are purely for aesthetic purposes, like a more complicated pinwheel, you probably aren’t here for that, and are instead looking for a DIY project that can actually power electronics.

-If you’re an engineer looking to make your life a little eco-friendlier, then 3D printing turbines are a fantastic way to go.
+If you’re an engineer looking to make your life a little eco-friendlier with your own designs, then 3D printing turbines for electronics is a fantastic way to go.

-They are complex and very satisfying to make, and the end result is a green alternative to your small-scale energy concerns.
+They are complex and very satisfying to make, if a little involved, and the end result is an alternative to your small-scale energy concerns while helping to make the world a little greener.

 Of course, unless you have a lot of time on your hands, you shouldn’t expect to go printing something that’s going to power your whole house.
 But there are some very cool and completely functional 3D printed wind turbine designs.

-This 50-watt turbine, for example, was designed to need little to nothing by way of post-processing or supports if printed using PLA, which is quite an apt material for an energy-conscious project.
+The 50-watt turbine, for example, was designed to need little to nothing by way of post-processing or supports if printed using PLA material, which is quite an apt material for an energy-conscious project for electrical devices.

 Those of you who know your filaments will likely be aware that PLA is one of the most biodegradable materials out there, making it one of the greenest.

-While not the most powerful 3D printed turbine out there, it’s ideal for recharging batteries or low-scale home use like powering an outdoor light.
-It is the little differences that all add up, after all.
+While you shouldn’t expect this homemade turbine to power your car, it’s ideal for recharging batteries or low-scale home use like outdoor lighting.
+It is the little differences that all add up after all.

 This combination 3D printed wind turbine and solar panel is a great project for any engineer looking to go greener still.